 Table of Contents

 Regardless of your activity level and interests, there’s a way for everyone to experience Maui’s waters.
 Below, we break down the available water activities on Maui.
+If you’d rather keep dry our list of land activities on Maui might be a good fit for you.

 There are opportunities to snorkel everywhere in Maui, but most of its revered spots are located on the south and western shores.
 From La Perouse Bay, ‘Āhihi Kinau, and “Turtle Town” down south, to Black Rock, Kahekiki Beach and Honolua Bay out west – not to mention Molokini more than two miles offshore – Maui is loaded with snorkeling experiences that span all abilities and all levels of adventure.